 The organizers of Uber fireside chats at SXSW took it to the next level.
 They displayed a real fireplace on a screen to create a genuine campfire atmosphere.
 See for yourself:

 2. Have a well-prepared moderator

+A well-prepared moderator is a key to the success of your fireside chat.
 Ask the moderator to prepare a set of questions in advance.
 These should be open-ended but also specific enough to get the interviewee talking.